What is MCLR? The Complete Guide for Borrowers

 • Introduced by the RBI in April 2016 to improve the transparency and efficiency of how policy rate changes are passed on to borrowers.

-• The MCLR rate is determined by four key components: marginal cost of funds, negative carry on CRR, operating costs, and a tenure premium.
+• MCLR is determined by four components: marginal cost of funds, negative carry on CRR, operating costs, and a tenure premium.

 • Unlike the older Base Rate system, MCLR is revised monthly, making it more responsive to market conditions.